apache/skywalking/docs/en/protocols/query-protocol.md

 ```

 ### Others
-The following query(s) are for specific features, including trace, alarm or profile.
+The following queries are for specific features, including trace, alarm, and profile.
 1. Trace.
 Query distributed traces by this.
 1. Alarm.
-Through alarm query, you can have alarm trend and details.
+Through alarm query, you can find alarm trends and their details.

-The actual query GraphQL scrips could be found inside `query-protocol` folder in [here](../../../oap-server/server-query-plugin/query-graphql-plugin/src/main/resources).
+The actual query GraphQL scripts can be found in the `query-protocol` folder [here](../../../oap-server/server-query-plugin/query-graphql-plugin/src/main/resources).

 ## Condition
 ### Duration
-Duration is a widely used parameter type as the APM data is time related.
-The explanations are as following.
+Duration is a widely used parameter type as the APM data is time-related.
+See the following for more details.
-Step is related the precision.
+Step relates to precision.
 ```graphql
 # The Duration defines the start and end time for each query operation.
 # Fields: `start` and `end`